iury/retrobob/README.md

 ### GB / GBC

-- Only the main mappers are implemented but most commercial games should work.
+- Most commercial games should work.
+- MBCs implemented: ROM, MBC1, MBC2, MBC3 (+RTC) and MBC5.
 - Games in monochrome will use a color palette like playing on a GBC hardware by default but you can toggle it by pressing T.

 #### Known Issues